 - Agroecology: Promote the development and implementation of sustainable and eco-friendly practices for food production.

 - Food security: Advocate to ensure everyone has access to safe, affordable, nutritious, and satisfying food.

 - Food Business: Manage commercial food operations in a sustainable manner.

-Core coursework covers agroecology, gastronomy, and nutrition.
+Core coursework covers agroecology, food safety, gastronomy, nutrition and research methods.
 Sample courses include:

 - Nutrition in Health

 In addition to coursework, the food studies program offers research and field experiences that help students explore and understand the extensive food industry.

 - Get involved in campus food choices and arrange guest speakers to promote sustainable food systems as a member of The Slow Food Club.

 - Gain experience working on an urban farm at the local Southwest Community Farm.